Lung-MAP: Master Protocol for Lung Cancer

 Lung-MAP is open at more than 700 sites across the United States.
 Find a Location shows the complete list of sites.
 If you are interested in joining the trial, start by speaking with your doctor or healthcare team.
 Eligibility criteria and other details are available in the study’s protocol summary.

-Each year during the course of the study, the investigators will screen between 500 and 1,000 patients with advanced squamous cell lung cancer for alterations in any of more than 200 cancer-related genes.
-The results of these screening tests will be used to assign each patient to the trial arm that is best matched to their tumor’s genomic profile if an arm is available.
+Each year during the course of the study, researchers will screen between 500 and 1,000 patients with advanced non-small cell lung cancer for changes in over 200 cancer-related genes.
+The results of these screening tests will be used to assign patients to the treatment group that is matched to their tumor’s genetic change.

-The trial is being conducted at over 500 medical centers by NCI’s National Clinical Trials Network, led by SWOG, and partly funded by NCI through its Cancer Therapy Evaluation Program.
-Additional organizations participating in this unique public-private collaboration include Friends of Cancer Research, the Foundation for the National Institutes of Health (FNIH), five pharmaceutical companies (Amgen, Genentech, Pfizer, AstraZeneca, and AstraZeneca’s global biologics R&D arm, MedImmune), and Foundation Medicine.
+The trial is being conducted by NCI’s National Clinical Trials Network, led by the SWOG Cancer Research Network, and partly funded by NCI through its Cancer Therapy Evaluation Program.
+Other organizations taking part in this unique public-private collaboration include Friends of Cancer Research, the Foundation for the National Institutes of Health (FNIH), five pharmaceutical companies (Amgen, Genentech, Pfizer, AstraZeneca, and AstraZeneca’s global biologics R&D arm, MedImmune), and Foundation Medicine.

 More Information about Lung-MAP is available in the protocol summary.